About Cosmetic Tattooing

 Contrary to popular belief, cosmetic tattooing is a permanent procedure.
 It is a common misconception that it is a semi-permanent procedure.
 Cosmetic tattoos tend to fade more and quicker than body tattoos, this is due to the fact that they are inserted at different depths, more subtle tones are used and they are located on the face, which is constantly exposed to the harsh environment.

 About Our Technician – Atena Leon

-Atena Leon-Bahmani has been the qualified senior practitioner at Catwalk for over a decade.
+Atena Leon-Bahmani has been the qualified senior practitioner at MCT for over 15 years.
 Her experience, attention to detail along side her artistic flair has helped her build a seamless reputation rapidly.